LeBron, Cavs had one last ace up their sleeve vs. Celtics, and now the problems go deeper than this series

 Prior to Game 2 of the Eastern Conference finals on Tuesday, the results of the 2018 NBA Draft Lottery were revealed.
 The Cleveland Cavaliers got the No. 8 overall pick.
 Arguably, that was an even bigger gut shot than the one they endured over the next few hours at the hands of the Celtics, who sucked whatever spirit might be left in this Cavs team straight from their souls with a 107-94 win to take a 2-0 series lead heading back to Cleveland for Game 3 on Saturday.

 At this point, there is no doubt who the better team is in this matchup.
 It's the Celtics, and it's not even close.
-Of course, you could argue the Pacers were a better collective team that Cleveland in the first round.
+Of course, you could argue the Pacers were a better collective team than Cleveland in the first round.
 Same for the Raptors in the second round, but LeBron has always been able to make up the difference and then some.
 That was the last ace up the Cavs' sleeve.
 Just hop on LeBron's back and let him carry them, as he's done so many times, to a place they would never be capable of going without him.

 LeBron answered the bell with a monster, 21-point first quarter, as was about the surest bet in history.
 You knew he would do that.
 And you expected it would be enough.
 It almost always is, at least in the East.
 But this time it wasn't.
 LeBron was Superman from the jump, and still, after 12 minutes, Boston was only down four.